Pacvue/AMC_customized/README.md

-# Repeat Purchase Prediction Using Tabular Neural Networks
+# High Potential Prediction Using Tabular Neural Networks

-This project aims to predict repeat purchases using a Tabular Neural Network model and Anomaly Detection techniques.
+This project aims to predict high potentials using a Tabular Neural Network model and Anomaly Detection techniques.
 The model is trained using historical user purchase and engagement data and leverages AutoGluon for efficient hyperparameter tuning.
-The project includes scripts for training the model (`train.py`) and performing inference (`infer.py`) to identify users likely to make repeat purchases.
+The project includes scripts for training the model (`train.py`) and performing inference (`infer.py`) to identify users likely to make high potentials.

 ## Project Structure